 Main event Oslo Life Science 2020: Life sciences in the next decade

-Welcome to the Oslo Life Science Conference 5-year anniversary where we look ahead into the new decade.
+At the Oslo Life Science Conference 5-year anniversary we looked ahead into the new decade.
 What will life sciences bring us in 2020–2030?
 What is the role of artificial intelligence (AI)?
 What are the visions for academia, hospitals and industry in a rapidly changing world where we need sustainable solutions?
 How can Oslo and Norway strengthen its position as a leading life science hub in Europe?

 Target groups: researchers, students, bureaucrats, businesspeople, investors and politicians.